Effects of climate change on small island countries: Agriculture and fisheries

 Climate change poses a risk to food security in many Pacific Islands, impacting fisheries and agriculture.
 As sea level rises, island nations are at increased risk of losing coastal arable land to degradation as well as salination.
 Once the limited available soil on these islands becomes salinated, it becomes very difficult to produce subsistence crops such as breadfruit.
 This would severely impact the agricultural and commercial sector in nations such as the Marshall Islands and Kiribati.

 In addition, local fisheries would also be affected by higher ocean temperatures and increased ocean acidification.
 As ocean temperatures rise and the pH of oceans decreases, many fish and other marine species would die out or change their habits and range.
 As well as this, water supplies and local ecosystems such as mangroves, are threatened by global warming.

 Economic impacts

 SIDS may also have reduced financial and human capital to mitigate climate change risk, as many rely on international aid to cope with disasters like severe storms.
-Worldwide, climate change is projected to have an average annual loss of 0.5% GDP by 2030; in Pacific SIDS, it will be 0.75–6.5% GDP by 2030.
+Worldwide, climate change is projected to cause an average annual loss of 0.5% GDP by 2030; in Pacific SIDS, it will be 0.75–6.5% GDP by 2030.
 Caribbean SIDS will have average annual losses of 5% by 2025, escalating to 20% by 2100 in projections without regional mitigation strategies.
 The tourism sector of many island countries is particularly threatened by increased occurrences of extreme weather events such as hurricanes and droughts.